Shopping for gifts can be difficult.

 Items that connect and can be taken apart- Duplos, MegaBloks, simple train set, waffle blocks

-Items to push, pull or ride on- small wagon, small cart or stroller to push, simple riding toy
+Items to push, pull or ride on- small wagon, small cart or stroller, simple riding toy, rocking horse

 Cars and trucks